 At ActiveCampaign, we offer automation recipes for this exact reason: better customer acquisition.

 You can login and within a single click, create an automation that will take work off your plate and create a customer experience that will drive sales or improve retention.

 What should be the relationship between Product, Marketing, Sales and Customer Success in a Product-Led company?

-Then, as hard as it may be, Product, Marketing, Sales, and Customer Success should be aligned without any separation between these functions.
+Then, as hard as it may be, Product teams, Marketing teams and Marketing efforts, Sales teams and processes, and Customer Success should be aligned without any separation between these functions.
 (For good measure, I’d add Engineering and Design to this conversation too.)

 How the future of Product-Led Growth looks like?